KomodoPlatform/developer-docs/docs/basic-docs/cryptoconditions/cc-rogue.md

 **cclib games 17**

-Displaying list of your finished and unfinished games
+The `games` method displays a list of the user's unfinished and finished games.

 #### Arguments: